rickgcv/sovereign-cloud-architecture/docs/create-udn.md

-To push a UserDefinedNetwork (UDN) CR to a managed cluster from RHACM, use a ConfigurationPolicy that embeds the UDN YAML as raw YAML.
+To push a User Defined Network (UDN) CR to a managed cluster from RHACM, use a ConfigurationPolicy that embeds the UDN YAML as raw YAML.
 RHACM replicates it automatically to the target cluster.

 Policies enforce creation; ACM handles templating for per-cluster variabless like CIDR.